10 mighty apps to revolutionize your Podia website

 Unfortunately, Picreel doesn’t have a free tier, but its lowest entry price covers one website with up to 3000 unique monthly visitors for $14 a month, which makes it viable for small businesses still getting their feet wet with marketing.

-And, just like every other tool on this list, you can add Picreel into your Podia storefront with a simple plug-and-play code placed into the right box.
+And, just like every other tool on this list, you can add Picreel into your Podia site with a simple plug-and-play code placed into the right box.
 Here’s an example of an exit-intent I created with Picreel in about ten minutes:

 If Sumo is best for beginners and Sleeknote is more ideal for mature businesses, then Picreel falls somewhere in the middle.